Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/cloudserviceshost-deprecated-warning.include.md

-+WARNING: The NServiceBus Azure Host is being deprecated as of Version 9.
++WARNING: The NServiceBus Azure Host will be deprecated as of Version 9.
 Refer to the [upgrade guide](/nservicebus/hosting/cloud-services-host/acs-host-7to8.md) for further details.